Our aims and objectives

 - New Frontiers Meetings, for cross-talk between researchers, industry and regulators on key future trends and frontier developments.

-As part of its mission to encourage high-quality research, ECNP offers a wide variety of awards and grants designed to recognise and stimulate outstanding research in neuropsychopharmacology and related disciplines in Europe:
+As part of its mission to encourage high-quality research, ECNP offers a wide variety of awards designed to recognise and stimulate outstanding research in neuropsychopharmacology and related disciplines in Europe:

 As well as addressing the scientific community, ECNP provides guidance and information to the general public on matters relevant to brain research and brain disorders.